aio-libs/aiokafka/docs/consumer.rst

 -----------------------------

 Kafka maintains a numerical *offset* for each record in a partition.
-This *offset* acts as a `unique identifier` of a record within that partition, and also denotes the *position* of the consumer in the partition.
+This *offset* acts as a `unique identifier` of a record within that partition and also denotes the *position* of the consumer in the partition.
 For example::

     msg = await consumer.getone()